 Florida Statute provides that when a person, who does not have an instrument, is entitled to enforce the instrument if the person seeking to enforce the instrument was entitled to enforce the instrument when a loss of possession occurred, the person can’t reasonably obtain possession of the instrument because its whereabouts cannot be determined.
 If a person is seeking enforcement of a lost instrument, the terms of the instrument and the person’s right of enforcement must be proved.

 Does the Best Evidence Rule apply to Lost Mortgage Notes?

 Florida Law recognizes an evidentiary rule called the best evidence rule.
-Under this law, when a writing is offered as evidence a copy or secondary document will not be admitted in its place unless an adequate explanation is offered for the absence of the original.
-Therefore, it’s necessary that the lender has the original mortgage note, or if not have a good explanation why they are producing a copy.
+Under this law, when writing is offered as evidence a copy or secondary document will not be admitted in its place unless an adequate explanation is offered for the absence of the original.
+Therefore, it’s necessary that the lender has the original mortgage note, or if not have a good explanation of why they are producing a copy.

 Case Dismissed for Lost Note

 When a court dismisses a foreclosure action due to a lost note, the court will dismiss the case without prejudice.
 This means that the lender still has another opportunity to bring the case again once the note is located.
 Therefore, a lender can still foreclose the mortgage once they find the note.